dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Power Paw Blue.md

 An ancient token made from a shining blue metal.
 According to legend, it can make you more resilient to hunger.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Power Paw Blue

 Sorting priority: 0

-Item uid: Power Paw Blue

 Power Paw (Blue) can be found in caldera, northernwastes, thestaunchstones, wetlandestuary